vria/enhanced-file/README.md

 - if file has been previously uploaded, the download link is rendered
 - previously uploaded file can be deleted if new one is uploaded

-Check out this [blogpost](https://vria.eu/news/2016/4/10/creating-enhanced-file-type-for-symfony-forms) to know the details of implementation.

 ##Installation